 Rhinitis and sinusitis can be caused by a number of things, from a foreign object in the nose to types of fungi and parasites.
 Viral and bacterial infections are among the most common causes of sinus problems, but complications like abnormal tissue growths can also play a role in the irritation of the nose or nasal cavities.

 How do you clear a dog’s sinuses?

-Prana Pets Sinu Help Helps in Nose and Sinus Inflammation in Dogs
+Prana Pets Sinu Support Helps for Nose and Sinus Inflammation in Dogs

 Treating Nose and Sinus inflammation in dogs is a matter of taking an inclusive approach.
 A product like Sinu Help, which uses an all-natural homeopathic formula, can build a foundation for total nasal and sinus health.